 - images of the space

 What technology do you need?

 You may check-out equipment from Information Technology (IT) if you do not need a technician to attend your event.
 Computers with internet access, projectors, microphones and other equipment can be used in most rooms on campus.
-If you’re booking a room in Pearsons Hall, staff from Student Services can provide similar technology and room set up services.

 Do you need space for food or beverages?